This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room to rest for several hours.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 You may need to drink more liquids than usual after the procedure, or you may need IV fluids.
 Liquids will help flush the contrast dye out of your body.

 CONTACT YOUR HEALTHCARE PROVIDER IF: